Dharan10/Ninja-Hatori-ctf/walkthroughs/flame.md

 ### Step 3: Test Basic LFI
 1. Try the sample: `/challenge/flame/view?scroll=sample.txt`
-2. Should display: "This is a sample relic from the vault."
+2. Should display: "This is a sample relic from the vault." and when you try lfi using basic ../ method it should show like echo error something like that

 ### Step 4: Bypass Path Restrictions
 1. Blocked: `/` (forward slash)